bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 * Move layered tif to its completed folder. -->

 ## Convert svg to React component.
-* For each thing, move presence component to own folder with style file.

 * Replace jsx with generic presence template.
     * Name component.
 * Put markup in jsx.